Abishek-Sudhakaran/Amplified/README.md

 ? index doc for the website index.html
 ? error doc for the website index.html

-Now you can now publish your app using the following command:
+Then run the following command:

-**amplify publish**
+**command:amplify publish**

-Thank you!
+Now your app is published successfully.

+After publishing, your terminal will display your app URL hosted.
+Whenever you have additional changes to publish, just re-run the amplify publish command.

+Happy coding...!